Sphereon-Opensource/gx-agent/README.md

 For now the [CLI](packages/gx-agent-cli/README.md) is the only documented way to setup the agent.
 In the future the other scenario's will be described as well.

+## Onboarding documentation and CLI documentation

+The [CLI Documentatation](./packages/gx-agent-cli/README.md) explains all the commands available in the CLI.
+However if you would like to follow a more structured process on how you can onboard using the Agent/CLI, you can also read [this PDF](./docs/Gaia-X%20and%20FMA%20-%20Onboarding%20Process.pdf) document, which has additional information, and takes you through the process in consecutive order.

 # Developers

 This is mono repository, with packages that handle steps for creating Gaia-X compliant Entities like self-descriptions